Binary program packages of OVITO for Linux, Windows, and macOS can be downloaded from www.ovito.org.

 ./ovito: error while loading shared libraries: libQt5DBus.so.5: cannot open shared object file: No such file or directory

-This error is typically caused by broken symbolic links inside the
+This error is typically caused by broken symbolic links in the

-Reinstall OVITO by extracting the installation archive on the target machine.
-Do not transfer the program directory tree between different computers after it has been extracted.
+Reinstall OVITO by extracting the .tar.xz archive on the target machine.
+Do not transfer the directory tree between different computers after it has been extracted, because this can easily break symbolic links between files.

-You may see the the following error when running ovito on a Linux machine:
+You may see the following error when running ovito on a Linux machine:

 qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
 This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.
 Available platform plugins are: minimal, offscreen, vnc, xcb.